Skip to content

 Multi-madhhab fiqh standard

-A structured and reference-grade fiqh standard addressing the use of zakah in relation to contemporary community-serving functions — clearly defined permissible, impermissible, and conditional applications, articulated safeguards and boundaries, and recognition of valid scholarly differences where they exist.
-Formally drafted and published by Islamic Finance Advisory.
+A structured and reference-grade fiqh standard addressing the use of zakah in relation to contemporary community-serving functions, clearly defined permissible, impermissible, and conditional applications, articulated safeguards and boundaries, and recognition of valid scholarly differences where they exist.
+Formally drafted under the academic authority of Islamic Finance Advisory.

 Governance framework for zakah institutions